leePhilip23/Stock-Predictor/README.md

 # Stock-Predictor

 This end-to-end application is used to predict stocks and lets users know when to buy and sell.

-It is created using Tensorflow, Keras, Flask and Python while temporarily being deployed in Firebase.
+Future Updates:
+  -Large Language Model (LLM) will be implemented to calculate sentiment analysis to stock predictor